To Kill a Mockingbird

 Posted: Mon Sep 2 2013

-NB: this review is of the summer 2013 run starring Robert Sean Leonard.
+NB: this review is of the summer 2013 run at the Open Air Theatre starring Robert Sean Leonard.

 There were just two plays in last summer’s Open Air Theatre season: a grimly post-industrial take on the musical ‘Ragtime’ and a glum ‘Midsummer Night’s Dream’, set in a car-park.
 It rained a lot, which seemed appropriate.